arjun-bhaidkar/shopping-webapp-fullstack/README.md

 Project Setup

-1. Run script.sql file from DB SCripts in mysql server
+1. Run script.sql file from DB SCript in mysql server

 2. Run 'npm install' command for backend and shopping-web-app